Women’s Retreat: Shibari & Wilderness

 Day 5:

-We will close our time together with a short ceremony, honoring everyone.
-Finally, we will transit north to Salt Lake City and say our farewells.
+After a final breakfast, we close our time together with a short ceremony, honoring everyone.
+Finally, we will transit north to Jackson Hole Airport and bid our farewells.

 Alcohol